-That a sum of \$10,500 be added to the overall budget to be distributed to full time town employees in the form of pay rises effective July 1, 2007.
-It was seconded from the floor.
+That a sum of \$10,500 be added to the overall budget to be distributed to full time town employees in the form of pay raises effective July 1, 2007.
 A paper ballot was taken.

 It was declared a vote in the affirmative.